Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 **Agile Manifesto (2001):** The Agile manifesto promoted a new methodology focused on iterative development, collaboration, and adaptability, revolutionizing how software is developed and manage

+## c.
 List and briefly explain the phases of the Software Development Life Cycle.

 **Requirements Analysis:** Understanding and documenting what the users need.